 Outcomes

 All estimates of infection were subject to limitations during the study period.
 Testing for SARS-CoV-2 was undertaken using nasopharyngeal swabs followed by RT-PCR performed independently in each of the seven different centres.
 Availability of swabs was limited during the early phase of the pandemic, so no testing took place in asymptomatic patients and was done variably in those with mild symptoms.
 Rates of admission with clinically suspected COVID-19 are less likely to be affected by test availability, though rates will vary according to local practice.
-We therefore examined the rates of two outcomes over the 13 week follow-up period: (i)The first of either, a positive SARS-CoV-2 test or admission with suspected COVID-19, and (ii) Admission with suspected COVID-19.
+We therefore examined the rates of two outcomes over the 13-week follow-up period: (i)The first of either, a positive SARS-CoV-2 test or admission with suspected COVID-19, and (ii) Admission with suspected COVID-19.

 Analysis